The Ultimate Guide to Malaysian Eco Resorts & Sustainable Accommodation.

 Malaysia is also home to some incredible wildlife and tropical forests, as well as world-class food that may not be quite the cheapest in South East Asia, but is still great value for money.
 And the mixture of cultures and rich traditions makes Malaysia a fascinating place, full of lovely people to meet, and activities that support local communities.

-In addition, Malaysia boasts a bus system that put Australia’s to shame in terms of price, comfort and availability, making overland travel easy and enjoyable.
+In addition, Malaysia boasts a bus system that put Australia’s to shame in terms of price, comfort, and availability, making overland travel easy and enjoyable.
 (Although we did happen to find the world’s grumpiest driver in Malaysia once, the rest of them were lovely!)

 These are our favourite sustainable accommodation finds, and further recommendations to check across most Malaysian states.
-I did heaps of research before our trip in 2017, and have completed even more for you to create this ultimate guide to Malaysia’s responsible accommodation providers.
+I did a lot of research before our trip in 2017, and have completed even more for you to create this ultimate guide to Malaysia’s responsible accommodation providers.
 I have included links to other blogger’s posts and review scores for the places we haven’t stayed personally.
 All opinions are my own: we did/do not receive any discounts or remuneration from any accommodation in Malaysia.

 - 1 A note on Homestays